MD1968/e-scooters/README.md

 I noticed that the link pointing from the stripe to my javascript file was not set correctly.
 After amending the link everything now works as planned.

+I received a 500 error whilst uploading product images.
+Resolved by updating the AWS keys.
+I deleted the old key and then created a new verson.
+Heroku end env files were then updated.

 ## DEPLOYMENT

 ### Hosting the database.